Arkansas vs. Auburn NCAA Football Odds, Plays and Insights | October 16, 2021

 Arkansas Stats and Trends

-- In games that Arkansas churns out over 322.3 yards, the team is 6-0 against the spread and 4-1 overall.
+- In games that Arkansas totals over 322.3 yards, the team is 6-0 against the spread and 4-1 overall.

-- The Razorbacks have four giveaways this season, while the Tigers have five takeaways .

 - Find the latest spread and moneyline odds for Arkansas at SISportsbook.